gustavosaume/iMyFace/README.md

 Data Structure
 ==============

-After running some tests (check out the test page) I decided to go with a hash implementation of a graph.
+After running some tests (_check out the test page_) I decided to go with a hash implementation of a graph.
 That is a hash dict (or associative array to go with the js concepts) in which each key represented by the user id points to a Node that contains the user details and a list of its readers.
 This list contains the user id's of all of those who receive the post made by the node.

-One of the main advantages of this data structure is that it offers constant read times and allows to represent an adjacency matrix in a optimized way (not being square).
+One of the main advantages of this data structure is that it offers constant read times _in best case scenarios_ and allows to represent an adjacency matrix in an "optimized" way (by not wasting unnecesary space from not connected nodes as you would do with a matrix).

 Algorithms
 ==========